 The Vapir Prima is currently rated an 8.8/10 scoring exceptionally well in design/durability and battery life.

 Size, Portability, Concealment – The Prima is about the same height as the Pax 2 with a little fatter body.
 It’s actually a very easy vaporizer to pocket and keep concealed.
 The Prima dimensions are 4 ¾” H by 1 ¼” wide by 1 ¾” deep and weighs roughly 167 grams.
-The Prima is comparable in size to other popular vaporizers like the Crafty at 136 grams and the Haze v3 is around 180 grams but not quite as portable as the Pax 2 at 90 grams or the Grasshopper at around 60 grams.
+The Prima is comparable in size to other popular vaporizers like the Crafty at 136 grams and the Haze v3 is around 180 grams but not quite as portable as the Pax 2 at 90 grams.
 Overall the Prima is easy to conceal and I can almost completely palm the unit for discretion.

 Heating Element, Chamber and Temperature Options – The Prima comes with four different temp settings and all of the four settings have a temp range rather than a single temp.
 So temp one ranges from 350-360F, temp two ranges from 365-375F, temp three 380-390, and temp four ranges from 390-400F.
 I feel like the ranges are much more realistic because temps change depending on the herbs and loading type.
 Heat up times are about average ranging from 45-60 seconds depending on herb type, pack type, and temp settings.